-The Article also shows that the determination as to whether forces are sufficient, necessary, or trivial could be illusory.
-Another important insight is that imposing ("too much") liability on actors who did not physically injure the victim and imposing ("too little") liability on the injurer, can increase total welfare.
-What courts and scholars missed is that a non-injuring tortious party (or each of the injurers in what is referred to as an "overdetermined" case) can be an actual cause of the victim's injury, and should thus be equally responsible with the injuring parties for the entire harm.
-This Article is thus the first to reveal that courts, scholars, and the Restators have all been too quick to concede that the but-for test is inapplicable in the three paradigmatic cases.
-Accordingly, this Article suggests a more prominent role for the but-for test in causation analysis.
+Another important insight is that imposing (too much) liability on actors who did not physically injure the victim and imposing (too little) liability on the injurer, can increase total welfare.
+What courts and scholars missed is that a noninjuring tortious party (or each of the injurers in an overdetermined case) can be an actual cause of the victim's injury and should thus be equally responsible with the injuring parties for the entire harm.
+This article is thus the first to reveal that courts, scholars and the Restators have all been too quick to concede that the butfor test is inapplicable in the three paradigmatic cases.
+Accordingly, this article suggests a more prominent role for the but-for test in causation analysis.